 Triple injury boost for Sheffield United as three key men make their returns from long absences

+Key Sheffield United stars take significant steps in injury comebacks as teammate also returns in triple boost

-Sheffield United have been handed a triple injury boost after three key men made their first appearances after injury for the club’s U21 side this evening.
+Sheffield United were handed a triple fitness boost tonight after three key men made their returns from injury for the club’s U21s against Hull City.

-Adam Davies, Jayden Bogle and Billy Sharp have all been named in the side to face Hull City at 5pm, with midfielder Frankie Maguire also starting after his own long injury lay-off.
+Adam Davies, Jayden Bogle and Billy Sharp were all been named in the side to face Hull City, with midfielder Frankie Maguire also starting after his own long injury lay-off.

-Goalkeeper Davies will make his first appearance since damaging knee ligaments in pre-season against Lincoln City, while Bogle returns from surgery on his knee that prematurely ended his involvement last season.
+Goalkeeper Davies will make his first appearance since damaging knee ligaments in pre-season against Lincoln City, while Bogle returned after surgery on his knee prematurely ended his involvement last season.

 Most Popular